mvaki/innomedup/README.md

 When done press both buttons at the same time to exit.

 ***Step 8.*** Open innomedup_release_v1_4_git.ino.
 Before uploading the code to your ESP32 change the following lines:
+(For version V1.4 only!)
 For NOTIFICATION_EMAIL and USER_EMAIL you can use the gmail you created on step 5.
 Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID and mention the email/password you would like to use to access firebase.
 This does not have to be the same as the NOTIFICATION_EMAIL/NOTIFICATION_PASSWORD.

 For loadCellCalibration and zeroFactor follow the instructions on ***Step 7***

-#define NOTIFICATION_EMAIL "YourEmail@gmail.com"
+(For version V1.4 only!) #define NOTIFICATION_EMAIL "YourEmail@gmail.com"

-#define NOTIFICATION_PASSWORD "yourPassword"
+(For version V1.4 only!) #define NOTIFICATION_PASSWORD "yourPassword"

-#define USER_EMAIL "YourEmail@gmail.com"
+(For version V1.4 only!) #define USER_EMAIL "YourEmail@gmail.com"

-#define USER_PASSWORD "yourPassword"
+(For version V1.4 only!) #define USER_PASSWORD "yourPassword"

-#define SENDER_NAME "InnomedUP"
+(For version V1.4 only!) #define SENDER_NAME "InnomedUP"

-#define API_KEY  "askForAPI"
+(For version V1.4 only!) #define API_KEY  "askForAPI"

-#define FIREBASE_PROJECT_ID "askForProjectID"
+(For version V1.4 only!) #define FIREBASE_PROJECT_ID "askForProjectID"

 float loadCellCalibration=21.4;